Brendan Jones (radio personality): Career

 Joker Poker, The Footy Show, The Project and the popular culture show 20 to 1.
 Jones had a supporting role in the comedy series Swift & Shift Couriers and featured in the TV Series Housos as a journalist, a role he also played in Fat Pizza.

 Jones is currently a co-host of Temporary Australians, a motorcycling show on TVS (Series 1) and ONE (Series 2), and writes a monthly column for Live to Ride magazine.

 During October 2013, he participated as a contestant during the thirteenth season of Dancing with the Stars.
 His professional partner was Alana Patience.
 He was eliminated on the fifth week with a score of 24.

 In 2014, Jones was featured on 7mate's successful television series Bogan Hunters as one of eight celebrity judges.
 Later that year, Jones scored a role in the motion picture Fat Pizza vs. Housos.
-The film will be shown in Australian cinemas from 27 November 2014 onwards.

 He made a cameo appearance in episode 7547 of The Bold and the Beautiful alongside Amanda Keller and Ita Buttrose as a news reporter.

 Jones is the narrator in both season 1 and 2 of Australian show Motorbike Cops.

 Personal life

 Jones and wife Helen have three children, and are currently living in Sydney.

-A Proud supporter of the Cronulla Sharks NRL Team.
+Jones is also a fan of the Cronulla-Sutherland Sharks in the National Rugby League.